Posts for tag: Mental Health

 Is the lockdown making you stressed?
 Here are some ways to foster good mental health right now.

 It’s safe to say that most people weren’t prepared for a global pandemic.
 Therefore, it’s not surprising that this current situation has left a lot of people stressed, anxious, and concerned.
 Therefore, it’s now more important than ever that everyone is looking after their mental health.
-From the office of our Argyle, TX, family doctors, Dr. Christopher Hughes and Dr. William Musgrave, here are some ways to improve resilience and manage your mental health during Covid-19,
+From the office of our Argyle, TX, family doctors, Dr. William Musgrave, here are some ways to improve resilience and manage your mental health during Covid-19,

 Know Your Triggers

 It’s important to recognize the specific thoughts or behavioral patterns that send you emotionally spiraling.
 For example, you may be finding yourself compulsively checking the news throughout the day, which can increase anxiety and other negative emotions.
 Limit how much news you are consuming each day and find helpful mindfulness and breathing practices that can help you when you find negative thoughts and behaviors creeping in.